Codecademy/docs/content/javascript/concepts/dates/terms/toDateString/toDateString.md

 ---
 Title: 'toDateString()'
-Description: 'returns a string representing the date portion of a Date instance'
+Description: 'Returns a string representing the date portion of a Date instance'
 Subjects:
   - 'Web Development'
   - 'Computer Science'